Neural-Systems-at-UIO/VisuAlign/docs/Installation.rst

 **Technical information**

-comming soon..
+Coming soon..

 **Download:**

 Link: https://www.nitrc.org/projects/visualign

-Unzipp the VisuAlign folder at your desired location.
+Unzip the VisuAlign folder at your desired location.

 **Conditions of use**
 ~~~~~~~~~~~~~~~~~~~~~~